jappeace/jappeaceApplication/content/authentication-in-reflex.md

   rec loginEvt <- elDynAttr "div" loginAttr loginWidget
       loginAttr <- holdDyn (Map.empty) $ hidden <$ loginEvt
   void $ holdEvent () loginEvt authenticatedWidget
 ```

+Once the login event happens
-This function will hide the `loginWidget` once the login event happens.
+this function will hide the `loginWidget`
-It will also put the `authenticatedWidget` on the DOM once the
+and put the `authenticatedWidget` on the DOM.
-login event happens.

-`loginAttr` is used before it's assigned.
+`loginAttr` is used before it's assigned however.
 This is impossible in a normal do block,
-however it is possible within a `rec` block.
+but it is possible within a `rec` block.
 The `rec` keyword is from [recursive do](https://wiki.haskell.org/MonadFix).
 It allows referencing of variables 'higher' in a do block.
 In our case we need to have `loginAttr` within the `elDynAttr` function.

 I don't want to go into how `rec` works[^howitworks],
 but I do want to make clear why it's needed.
-The `loginAttr` dynamic we made depends on the `loginEvt` which in turn
-is made by the `loginWidget`.
-However to render the `loginWidget` we need to have `loginAttr`.
-Which is a cycle[^breakcycle].
+There is a reference cycle[^breakcycle].
+Look closely at `loginAttr`.
+It depends on `loginEvt`.
+Now look at how the `loginEvt` is made.
+It comes from a div that requires `loginAttr`.
+A cycle.
+I don't know of any other way to solve this than using
+recursive do.

 [^breakcycle]: I currently believe that
+	in reflex the
-	cycle can be broken because we start with the prepostion that a
+	cycle can be broken because we start with the preposition that a
-	dynamic and behavior always has a value
+	dynamic and behavior always have a value.
-	even in this case we can just set it to empty, until the event fires,
+	Even in this case we can just set it to empty, until the event fires,
 	which is by definition after rendering.
 	This also explains why you use a sampled value from a behavior in a `rec`
 	block.